carrefinho/forager-zmk-module/README.md

 # Usage

-Add these line to `config/west.yml` in your `zmk-config` repository:
+Add these lines to `config/west.yml` in your `zmk-config` repository:

 ```yaml
 manifest: